tungdn3/FlashCard/README.md

 ## Technologies

 - Auth
-  - Duende (IdentityServer) a famous OpenID Connect and OAuth 2.0 framework
+  - Duende (IdentityServer) a famous OpenID Connect and OAuth 2.0 framework.
+Allows us to manage users ourselve
   - Asp Net Core Identity: provided by Microsoft, to ease the user management, supported by Duende
-  - Sqlite: quick and easy development.
+  - Sqlite: to have a quick development.
 Must be replaced by MSSQL Server or Postgres when deploying to Staging or higher environments
 - Client app
   - React
+  - React bootstrap: I want to have friendly UI and easy to develope the app.
+It turns out this is not a good choice.
+The Tooltip makes my UI shake.
+No built-in hooks for the Toast
+  - React router dom V6: just want to try the taste of "loader" and "action"
 - BFF
-  - .Net 8: a cross-platform framework developed by Microsoft, having advantages of the .Net ecosystem
+  - .Net 8: open source, cross-platform
   - YARP: to forward requests from the SPA to the API without writing code
 - API
   - EF Core: to manipulate data